surajwasnik/ionic-corodva-mms/README.md

 This is ionic app full setup to send attachment via native andoid SMS app.
 Plugin for sending Android MMS.
 EXtension of cordova-sms-plugin.

-Simply create pull and enjoy...!
+1. create pull
+2. Install Npm in that same directory
+3. Build for android
+Enjoy ...!